sureshbathala01/Primary-Vagrant/README.md

 Now, you will be free to PR against Primary Vagrant.

 ### Contributions

 Contributions are more than welcome.
 Please read our current [guidelines for contributing](CONTRIBUTING.md) to this repository.
 Many thanks in advance!

+### Future Development

+Some ideas I'm working on for future features:

+* PHPBrew or a similar script that will allow you to change PHP versions on the fly.
+* A site builder script that will let you avoid having to edit any text to add a new site.
+* Anything else (applicable to the project) that the community would like to contribute.

 ## Note